 First and foremost the Dalle Parc should be a piece of green infrastructure connecting to the natural world and acting as a bridge over the Turcot to biodiversity.
 It should be a signature piece that is inviting for everyone to the great city of Montreal.
-Some key reflections:
+Some key reflections :

-- The Dalle Parc needs to connect the Falaise, the Bande Verte and the Cour Turcot Parc with the surrounding neighbourhoods and green spaces. - There should be various access points to get on and off the structure.
+- It needs to be a minimum of 30 meters wide so that cyclists and pedestrians will be able to share in harmony. - The Dalle Parc needs to connect the Falaise, the Bande Verte and the Cour Turcot Parc with the surrounding neighbourhoods and green spaces. - There should be various access points to get on and off the structure.